petersulyok/smfc/docker/Docker.md

 # smfc in docker
-This page contains the most important docker-specific information for `smfc`.
+This page describes the most important docker-specific information for `smfc`.
 Please visit the [GitHub repository](https://github.com/petersulyok/smfc) of `smfc` for more details or for reporting issues.

 # Content
 There are two images created for `smfc`:

 - **Standard image** is an Alpine Linux-based image with the small image size, but the GPU zone is not supported.
-- **GPU-enabled image** is a Debian-based image with larger image size, but the GPU zone is working (with NVIDIA Container Toolkit).
+- **GPU-enabled image** is a Debian-based image with larger image size, but the GPU zone is working (i.e. with the help of NVIDIA Container Toolkit, the `nvidia-smi` command is available in the container and can report GPU data running on the host).

 Generic notes for the docker images:
   1. `smfc` is executed here as a simple foreground process (not as a `systemd` service).